 "So, it is decided then?
 We will seek to form an alliance with Tenebrae?"

 The younger brother nodded to the elder.
-"Of course, my lord.
+"Of course, your highness.
 Shall I draft some rough letters to start?"

 How many secrets did they keep hidden behind their lifeless onyx eyes?
 Noctis stared at them, as though looking at them long enough would get them to reveal their ancient knowledge.
 Yet still they remained silent.
 Their unmoving forms still motionless and unwavering under his stern gaze.